Transport and entanglement growth in long-range random Clifford circuits

-From a numerical point of view, long-range quantum systems are challenging due to quick entanglement generation and strong finite-size effects \cite{Zaletel2015} (although entanglement can grow more slowly in some cases \cite{Schachenmayer2013, Pappalardi2018}).
-In contrast, the class of random Clifford circuits considered in this Letter can be simulated efficiently even for large systems.
-Summarizing our main results, we unveil a direct correspondence between transport and entanglement growth, with entanglement saturating on a time scale $t_\text{sat} \propto L^z$ implying an asymptotic scaling $S(t) \propto t^{1/z}$, where $z$ is the dynamical transport exponent, see Fig.\ \ref{Fig::Scheme}~(b).
+From a numerical point of view, long-range systems are challenging due to quick entanglement generation and strong finite-size effects \cite{Zaletel2015}.
+In contrast, the random Clifford circuits considered here can be simulated efficiently even for large systems.
+Summarizing our main results, we unveil a direct correspondence between transport and entanglement, with entanglement saturating on a time scale $t_\text{sat} \propto L^z$ implying an asymptotic scaling $S(t) \propto t^{1/z}$, where $z$ is the dynamical transport exponent [Fig.\ \ref{Fig::Scheme}~(b)].
 We explain this finding in terms of the inhibited operator spreading in U$(1)$-symmetric Clifford circuits, leading to narrower light cones compared to circuits without conservation law.
-Moreover, we demonstrate that the constraint on $S(t)$ imposed by the conservation law becomes insignificant once transport becomes ballistic.
+Moreover, we demonstrate that the constraint on $S(t)$ becomes insignificant once the dynamical exponent for transport reaches $z \approx 1$.